Violations Documentation Center in Syria: Attacks on the VDC

-Method
+Method and Limitations

 The VDC applies international standards for documentation of human rights violations.
 It has a three-stage method of documenting data: (1) initial information on one or more victims is gathered, mainly from hospitals, morgues, relatives of the victims, and media sources; (2) the initial report is confirmed; (3) data on the victims is added to complete the record.

-According to Yale and Harvard medical scholars writing in The Lancet, it is characterised by "careful methods, adherence to international norms of human rights documentation, recording of combatant status and rank, documentation of cause of death and particular weapons involved, geographical scope, and explicit attention to the limitations of the data".
-The scholars also note its key limitation: that it is not able to report on violations in government-held territories or among pro-government troops, and also that "The observation method used by the VDC researchers could result in an underestimate of casualties, particularly among collapsed structures and rubble created by heavy bombardment and shelling."
+According to Yale and Harvard medical scholars writing in The Lancet, it is characterized by "careful methods, adherence to international norms of human rights documentation, recording of combatant status and rank, documentation of cause of death and particular weapons involved, geographical scope, and explicit attention to the limitations of the data".
+The scholars also note its key limitation: that it is not able to report on violations in government-held territories or among pro-government troops, thus resulting in an underestimate of casualties on sides held by the Syrian government.
+It also notes that the "method used by the VDC researchers could result in an underestimate of casualties, particularly among collapsed structures and rubble created by heavy bombardment and shelling."